Overview

 - Scratchy, dry throat.

-While genital chlamydia diagnosis includes a urine test and a swab on the cervix or tip of the penis, oral Chlamydia is much less invasive.
-Using a throat swab, you can test for this bacterial mouth infection.
+- A throat sputum or fluid sample Using a throat swab/cotton bud will be tested in the lab for bacterial infection.
 It is also possible to have Chlamydia in the throat as well as the genitals at the same time.

 A full round of oral antibiotics is necessary for chlamydia treatment.
 Doctors recommend testing the person you have had intercourse within the last 60 days.
 This is an essential step in preventing infection spread.